ucsd-cse231-w21/chocopy-wasm-compiler/proposals/milestone-big-nums.md

     print(x)
     ```
     Python provides several utility functions to convert between strings and ints, including `str`, `bin`, `hex`, `int`, etc. With strings and ints both implemented in our compiler, we could also implement functions that convert between the two.
 This would involve working with the builtin and strings team, and finding an efficient way to do the conversions.

+   6. BigNum in list or tuple

+     ```
+     list_num = [1,2,3,4294967296]
+     print(list_num)
+     ```
+     We haven't checked with the list and tuple team with their implementation.
+It can be possible that in order for our bigNum to work in list, we need some extra  modification on the program.